 | 9:00 PM - 11:00 PM | Moderate | Night owls, certain communities |

 Tuesday, Wednesday, and Thursday consistently outperform the rest of the week for Facebook group engagement.
 Monday is lower because people are catching up at work.
 Friday afternoon drops off fast as the weekend starts.
-Weekends are slower for B2B audiences but can work well for consumer/lifestyle groups.
+Weekends are slower for B2B audiences but can work well for consumer and lifestyle groups.

 General rules only get you so far.
 Here's how optimal timing shifts by use case for the types of joined groups marketers typically post to: